sammansch/sammansch/README.md

 ### Hi there.
 Sam here. 👋

-It's been a journey from client/customer service to Software Engineering and I wouldn't change a thing.
+It's been a journey from client/customer service to Software Engineering and I can't wait to see what's next.
 - - - -

-- 💻 Currently working my way through [Complete JavaScript 2022](https://www.udemy.com/course/the-complete-javascript-course/) and [Complete React](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)
 - 🤔 Always curious and ready to learn something new!
 - Professional experience:
   - Progress OpenEdge